jeremy-w/orthic/manual.md

 [Jeremy: The specimen ends here.]

 In the reporting style two new methods are introduced, namely 'expression by mode' and 'phraseography.'
 These, together with the extension of the methods used in the ordinary style, combine to render the reporting style of Cursive as short, consistently with clearness, as any system of writing can possibly be made.
 It is intended to treat this subject more fully in a future publication, but the methods are so simple that it has been thought worth while to include a short sketch of them in the present manual.
-It is probable that the hints given in ["Hints for the Ordinary Style"] will be sufficient to enable any intelligent student to apply them successfully for himself without further assistance.
+It is probable that the hints given in ["Hints for the Reporting Style"](#hints-for-the-reporting-style) will be sufficient to enable any intelligent student to apply them successfully for himself without further assistance.

 <figure>
  <img src="{{ assets }}/FullyWrittenStyleSpecimen.png" />